HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 <br>

 ### logServiceEvent_ms.php
-Creates a new service event in the log.db database.
+Creates a new service event in the log.db database (not MYSQL).
 The timestamp used is an integer containing the number of milliseconds since 1970-01-01 00:00 (default javascript date format).

 _INSERT_ operation on the table __'serviceLogEntries'__ to add a new row with values for the following columns:
 - uuid